stac-extensions/moving-features/README.md

 Once that is the case, the `datetimes` property has to be an array with the same number of elements as the `coordinates` property of the geometry.
-Its values **must** describe time instants in monotonic increasing order (without duplicated values) and may be:
+Its values **must** describe time instants in monotonic increasing order (without duplicated values) and **must** be formatted as IETF RFC 3339 encoded timestamps.
-- numeric values of milliseconds since 1970-01-01 00:00:00 UTC (unix timestamps)
-- strings describing IETF RFC 3339 encoded timestamps
-- strings describing ISO8601 encoded timestamps following the Gregorian calendar

-Mixing different kinds of timestamp encodings is not allowed.
+The OGC moving features standard also allows UNIX timestamps (milliseconds since 1970-01-01 00:00:00 UTC) and ISO8601-encoded timestamps in the
+Gregorian calendar.
+These have been explicitly disallowed to follow common practice in the STAC ecosystem.

 The `datetime` property from the base metadata should be `null`, and the `start_datetime` and `end_datetime` properties should have the same value as the first and last values from `datetimes`.